theablefew/ablerc/README.md

 Accessing Configuration Options
 ----------
 Options defined in the rc file are accessed through the `#configuration` method.
-All key-pair values are parsed and made available through `#configuration` (or the alias `#config`) regardless of if you're using the options DSL.
+All uncommented key-pair values within the rc file are parsed and made available through `#configuration` (or the alias `#config`), regardless of if you're using the options DSL to define specific options.

 ```ruby